Economic Values

 Notes:

 Even blocks of waste might have processing costs in the economic values of the plant.
-Therefore, non-profitable blocks would have higher costs when sent to the process instead of the waste.
+Therefore, non-profitable blocks would have higher costs when sent to process instead of waste.

 2. Economic Value: Calculation